-- step-x ... to step through space-time patterns in blocks of time-steps separated by a pause.
+- step-x... to step through space-time patterns in blocks of time-steps separated by a pause.
 The block size is the number of time-steps that were set with pause-N above (default 20). - step-+... to pause after each time-step and other options.
-A top-right prompt is presented similar to the following, time-step 66, next-ret, reset count-r, save current-s stepback x time-steps (max=frozen-gens=19 on-the-fly/interrupt options=y/i, end pause-q:
+A top-right prompt is presented similar to the following, speed-V... the current speed status is either (max) or (slow).
+Enter V to reduce the speed of space-time pattern iteration, or to restore full speed, as in section 31.2.8, which also points to other stages in DDLab where slow motion can be invoked, including on-the-fly.